JoniAguero/brastlewark/README.md

     2. cd project
     3. npm install
     4. http://localhost:4200
-    5. You will need to register with an email to access the application (it can be fake)
+    5. You will need to register with an email to access (it can be fake)